 The Public Authority will mail written training materials to IHSS Independent Providers and will invite IHSS Independent Providers to training sessions.
+Notice of such training sessions shall be sent to the Union at the same time as the invitations to IHSS Independent Providers.
+Training sessions will be held in locations throughout San Mateo County.
+The Public Authority and the Union will meet to agree upon locations of trainings in June and January.
+The Public Authority will give the Union two (2) weeks notice for the meeting.
 Training will be voluntary and without pay and will be at no cost to IHSS Independent Providers.